bitovi/academy/src/typescript/11-keyof-typeof/keyof-typeof.md

 };
 ```

-> Don’t worry about the angle brackets right now (`<>`) those are how [learn-typescript/generics] are declared in TypeScript, we will go more indepth on those later.
+> Don’t worry about the angle brackets right now (`<>`) those are how [learn-typescript/generics] are declared in TypeScript, we will go more in depth on those later.
 For now just think of it as us telling TypeScript that we want the return type of the thing in the brackets.

 You might be thinking using `typeof` for something like this is overkill, instead, you could just jump into the module find the types and import them.
 While that might be true for this simple example, with more complex and generic return types it becomes more of a hassle.
 Additionally, the return type of a function may not be defined, opting to leverage TypeScript’s type inference like below.